VPI-Bench: Visual Prompt Injection Attacks for Computer-Use Agents: Abstract

 \section{Abstract}

 Computer-Use Agents (CUAs) with full system access enable powerful task automation but pose significant security and privacy risks due to their ability to manipulate files, access user data, and execute arbitrary commands.
 While prior work has focused on browser-based agents and HTML-level attacks, the vulnerabilities of CUAs remain underexplored.
-In this paper, we investigate Visual Prompt Injection (VPI) attacks, where malicious instructions are visually embedded within rendered user interfaces, and examine their impact on both CUAs and Browser-Use Agents (BUAs).
-We propose \textbf{VPI-Bench}, a benchmark of 306 test cases across five widely used platforms, to evaluate agent robustness under VPI threats.
+In this paper, we propose an end-to-end threat model where Visual Prompt Injection (VPI) manipulates CUAs in black-box settings to perform unauthorized actions or leak sensitive information, capturing the entire attack chain from injection to harmful outcomes.
+Then, we propose VPI-Bench, a benchmark of 306 test cases across five widely used platforms, to evaluate agent robustness under VPI threats.
 Each test case is a variant of a web platform, designed to be interactive, deployed in a realistic environment, and containing a visually embedded malicious prompt.
 Our empirical study shows that current CUAs and BUAs can be deceived at rates of up to 51\% and 100\%, respectively, on certain platforms.
-The experimental results also indicate that system prompt defenses offer only limited improvements.
-These findings highlight the need for robust, context-aware defenses to ensure the safe deployment of multimodal AI agents in real-world environments.
-The code and dataset are available at: \UrlFont{\ttfamily}. \url{https://github.com/cua-framework/agents}
+The experimental results also indicate that existing defense methods offer only limited improvements.
+These findings highlight the need for robust, context-aware defenses to ensure the safe deployment of multimodal AI agents in real-world environments. \footnote{Code and Demo: \url{https://github.com/cua-framework/agents}} \footnote{Dataset: \url{https://huggingface.co/datasets/VPI-Bench/vpi-bench}}